Viewer#

 allows showing the revoltue/prismatic axes of articulation joints.
 Show Origin

-checkbox can turn on/off the axes display.
-Frame Size
+Frame checkbox can turn on/off the axes display.
+Frame Size adjusts the

 represent the time to render a frame, as it is v-synced and affected by CPU